ericruzanski/nexrad-in-the-cloud/README.md

 ## Overview

-This project retrieves and visualizes radar reflectivity data from NEXRAD Level II stations over Tennessee using data hosted on AWS.
-It accesses the most recent radar files from the `noaa-nexrad-level2` public S3 bucket, processes the data with [Py-ART](https://arm-doe.github.io/pyart/), and overlays it on a Cartopy map with county and state boundaries.
+This project is a collection of scripts and Jupyter Notebooks that retrieve and visualize Level II weather radar reflectivity data from NOAA NEXRAD stations.
+The data is sourced from AWS.
+The scripts access the most recent radar files from the `noaa-nexrad-level2` public S3 bucket, processes the data using [Py-ART](https://arm-doe.github.io/pyart/), and overlay it on a Cartopy map with county and state boundaries.

-If radar data is unavailable for a particular site, the script will skip plotting for that station and optionally annotate the map with a placeholder.
+If radar data is unavailable for a specific site, the script skips plotting for that station and, optionally, annotates the map with a message placeholder.

 ## Features

 - Fetches NEXRAD Level II data directly from AWS S3
-- Supports multiple stations (e.g., KNQA, KOHX, KMRX)
+- Automatically handles closest timestamp retrieval
+- Plots multiple radars on a single map
-- Visualizes radar reflectivity with colormap and overlays
+- Visualizes radar reflectivity with accurate colormap and overlays
 - Annotates missing/offline radar stations
-- Automatically handles closest timestamp retrieval

 ## Installation